Firecracker Awards Winners Archive

 Virginia Quarterly Review

-2016 Judges
+2016 Firecracker Awards Judges

-2015 Firecracker Award Winners
+2015 Firecracker Awards Winners

 FICTION: Song of the Shank by Jeffrey Renard Allen, published by Graywolf Press